Islets of Mauritius: Île des deux Cocos

-Île de L'Est and Île aux Chats
+Île de l'Est and Île aux Chats

 Both of these relatively large islands, lying to the east of Mauritius and considered part of Flacq, become temporarily merged at low tide.
-The islets are an increasingly popular camping site and there are plans to rebuild a disused lodge on Île de L'Est.
+The islets are an increasingly popular camping site and there are plans to rebuild a disused lodge on Île de l'Est.

 Île aux Lubines

 This islet is located not too far off from Île aux Chats; it is a nature reserve that can be visited with permission.

 Île Vacoas

-Not to be confused with the Grand Port islet, the Île Vacoas of Flacq was named after the Vacoas (sugarcane in Creole) which was planted by the European arrivals.
+Not to be confused with the Grand Port islet, the Île Vacoas of Flacq was named after the Vacoas (endemic palm tree, whose scientific name is Pandamus), endemic to the Macarene islands.

 Îlot Seychelles

 Îlot Seychelles is a small islet within the Port Louis harbour.
 The name comes from the Seychelles islands to the north.

 Le Souffleur

 The small Le Souffleur was named so due to the whistling sound it makes when the waves crash against the rocks.
 It is located on the southern side of the Savanne district, not far from Souillac.